BurnedOliveTree/Olive/VISION.md

                 - Float
             - String
             - Boolean
-- Variable and function names can be created from this characters: [A-Za-z_]
+- Variable and function names can be created from letters and underscore characters
     - Variables and functions can't be named the same as keywords
-    - Variables and functions can't have the same name
+    - Variables and functions can't have the same name, but functions themselves can have the same name, if they differ in terms of their argument and return types
 - Function f declared as ```fun f(a: Int, b: Int) {}``` can be called by:
     - f(a, b)
     - a.f(b)